Sindbad's Storybook Voyage: 2001 Original Version

 The Original Version of the ride that opened along with Tokyo Disneysea was darker and scarier.
 The song, "Compass of Your Heart" was not featured in the ride at all, and Chandu didn't appear either.
 Sindbad also originally had facial hair and narrated the story in a more conventional fashion, and paintings in the original queue illustrated the beginning of the story as a merchant's son (whom the guest at the park were taking the role on) wanting to seek adventure and treasure.

 2007 Revamped Version

 In 2007, the attraction reopened after a lengthy refurbishment.
 The refurbishment brought to the attraction a number of changes to its storyline.
-This new version introduced the song, "The Compass of Your Heart", variations of which can be heard throughout the ride.
+This new version introduced the song, "Compass of Your Heart", variations of which can be heard throughout the ride.
 This version of the ride also introduced Chandu, a tiger cub who now serves as Sindbad's sidekick, appearing with him at different locations in every scene.

 The storyline was also lightened, as the original 2001 version was much darker, and at times frightening for young children.